brown-csci1660/Cryptography-Stencil/keys/stencil/go/STENCIL.md

 # Go stencil

-This folder contains python stencil code for the Cryptography project.
+This folder contains Go stencil code for the Cryptography project.
 To use it, please copy the contents of this folder to the main directory for this problem (ie, `grades`, `ivy`, etc.).